open-telemetry/opamp-spec/specification.md

 ### Plain HTTP Transport

-The Agent is considered logically disconnected as soon as the OpAMP HTTP response is completed.
-It is not necessary for the Agent to send AgentToServer message with agent_disconnect field set since it is always implied anyway that the Agent is gone after the HTTP response is completed.
+The Client is considered logically disconnected as soon as the OpAMP HTTP response is completed.
+It is not necessary for the Client to send AgentToServer message with agent_disconnect field set since it is always implied anyway that the Client connection is gone after the HTTP response is completed.

-HTTP keep-alive may be used by the Agent and the Server but it has no effect on the logical operation of the OpAMP protocol.
+HTTP keep-alive may be used by the Client and the Server but it has no effect on the logical operation of the OpAMP protocol.

-The Server may use its own business logic to decide what it considers an active Agent (e.g. an Agent that continuously polls) vs an inactive Agent (e.g. an Agent that has no made an HTTP for a specific period of time).
+The Server may use its own business logic to decide what it considers an active Agent (e.g. an Client that continuously polls) vs an inactive Agent (e.g. a Client that has not made an HTTP request for a specific period of time).
 This business logic is outside the scope of OpAMP specification.

 ## Restoring WebSocket Connection

-If an established WebSocket connection is broken (disconnected) unexpectedly the Agent SHOULD immediately try to re-connect.
-If the re-connection fails the Agent SHOULD continue connection attempts with backoff as described in [Establishing Connection](#establishing-connection).
+If an established WebSocket connection is broken (disconnected) unexpectedly the Client SHOULD immediately try to re-connect.
+If the re-connection fails the Client SHOULD continue connection attempts with backoff as described in [Establishing Connection](#establishing-connection).

 ## Duplicate WebSocket Connections

-Each Agent instance SHOULD connect no more than once to the Server.
-If the Agent needs to re-connect to the Server the Agent MUST ensure that it sends an AgentDisconnect message first, then closes the existing connection and only then attempts to connect again.
+Each Client instance SHOULD connect no more than once to the Server.
+If the Client needs to re-connect to the Server the Client MUST ensure that it sends an AgentDisconnect message first, then closes the existing connection and only then attempts to connect again.

-The Server MAY disconnect or deny serving requests if it detects that the same Agent instance has more than one simultaneous connection or if multiple Agent instances are using the same instance_uid.
+The Server MAY disconnect or deny serving requests if it detects that the same Client instance has more than one simultaneous connection or if multiple Agent instances are using the same instance_uid.

 The Server SHOULD detect duplicate instance_uids (which may happen for example